 A dog’s tail can tell you a lot about how they are feeling.
+But a wagging tail doesn’t always indicate a happy pup.
 A loose wag from side to side means the dog feels relaxed and content.
 More fervent wagging with hip movements means the dog is happy or saying hello to a loved one.
-If the tail is straight up, it is a sign of confidence or aggression; down and curled between the legs usually means fear or submission.
+If the tail is straight up, it’s a sign of confidence or aggression; down and curled between the legs usually means fear or submission.

-Although rare, some dogs can have pituitary dwarfism, just like humans.
+Although rare, some dogs can have pituitary dwarfism.
 As a result, the dogs are puppy-like forever, keeping their puppy fur and staying small in stature.
 While this condition makes them look like adorable teddy bears, it comes with a whole slew of health problems.